Laundryheap, a London-based laundry startup bootstrapped for three years, raises £2M

 Despite emphasising that Laundryheap’s main competitors is the washing machine in people’s homes, Dimitrov says there are a number of direct competitors in different markets, naming Laundrapp and Zipjet in London, Laundr.ie in Dublin, and Washmen in Dubai.

 The company makes money by charging the customer more for the service than it pays out to its fleet and service providers.
-“Our unit economics are healthy and we break-even in every new city within 3-6 months, andthe company as a whole is also profitable,” he adds.
+“Our unit economics are healthy and we break-even in every new city within 3-6 months, and the company as a whole is also profitable,” he adds.
 “Over 80 percent of our business comes from repeat customers.
 This is extremely important in this type of service, as this allows us to keep the growth momentum without the need to spend above the line to acquire new customers all the time”.

 0